rarebreed/rarebreed.github.io/_posts/2016-05-14-getting-started-with-purescript.md

 With node, it will be easier to do system tasks.

 Secondly, java and especially [clojure][-clojure] have really bad start up times.
-Maybe Java 9 will improve the story for Java butfor clojure, it won't help since clojure A) wont have knowledge about modules and B) var load up time ([1.8 direct-linking][-direct-linking] didn't seem to help much).
+Maybe Java 9 will improve the story for Java but for clojure, it won't help.
+Clojure wont have knowledge about modules and var load up time is still bad since [1.8 direct-linking][-direct-linking] didn't seem to help much.
 On my laptop, [boot][-boot] repl takes about 7 seconds to get to the repl, and [lein][-lein] repl takes about 8 seconds.
-That's just unacceptable when you need to write script- like utilities.
+That's just unacceptable when you need to write script-like utilities.
 Javascript running on node will have no problem here.
-And in fact, node is even faster than python (it's on par with [pypy][-pypy]).
+And in fact, node is even faster than python as it's on par with [pypy][-pypy] speed.
 Related to this is memory consumption.
 A minimal java application will use about half a gig of memory even if you set -Xmx=256.
 That's because once you add in [metaspace][-metaspace] and [stack space][-ss] (per thread), the memory usage will balloon up quite a bit.
-Javascript apps should take alot less.
+Javascript should take a lot less.

-Thirdly, and related to the first point, we need a java binding for dbus and although a [Java library exists][-jdbus], it is unmaintained and relatively complicated.
+Thirdly, and related to the first point, we need a java binding for dbus.
+Although a [Java library exists][-jdbus] for, dbus, it is unmaintained and relatively complicated.
 If anything can rival Java in terms of available libraries, it's javascript and python.
 In this specific case, the [javascript dbus library][-dbus-native] just seems to work (even if the documentation is somewhat lacking).
 Since our new project will be testing a [web based application][-cockpit], it also just makes sense to have it written in something that compiles to javascript.
-If anything is more ubiquitous than java, it's javascript (it can go everywhere java can but it can go places java can't).
+If anything is more ubiquitous than java, it's javascript.

 Fourthly, purescript is pure.
 Not even clojure(script) is as functional.
 This means we have stronger safety guarantees and can refactor code more easily.
-Just as clojure expanded how I think about programming through macros and functional programming, haskell/purescript makes me consider programming even more deeply by being forced to think about types and classes, the algebras of functions, and being forced to think about pure vs impure functions.
+Just as clojure expanded how I think about programming through macros and immutable data, haskell/purescript makes me consider programming even more deeply by being forced to think about types and type classes, the algebras of functions, and being forced to think about pure vs impure functions.
 Why is it important to be functionally pure?
-During my work on [pheidippides][-phei] (written in clojure), I ran into a lot of problems During refactoring.
+During my work on [pheidippides][-phei] (written in clojure), I ran into a lot of problems during refactoring.
 I would change some part of the code and then everything would fall apart, sometimes at runtime.
 I also ran into null/nil hell.
-Clojure does nothing to protect you from passing in the wrong type (including null values).
+Clojure does nothing to protect you from passing in wrong types including null values.

-Another important point to consider is why not [clojurescript][-cljscript]?
+One may wonder why I didn't consider [clojurescript][-cljscript] as a solution.
 From my very preliminary investigation so far, I like purescript more for a couple of reasons:

 - It's easier to setup and get running than clojurescript
   - boot was made specifically to solve building clojurescript
+  - pulp and psci seem easier so far
 - The javascript it generates makes more sense
+  - purescript doesn't require the google closure library and it's human readable javascript
 - purescript is more functional than clojurescript
   - have to separate pure from impure code
 - purescript is strongly typed
   - types help you understand the code better
+  - Maybe solves null hell

 I don't know enough about purescript's [continuation monad][-cont-monad] to compare with clojure's [core.async][-async].
-However, it should be a cleaner way to handle callback hell than regular javascript.
+However, it should be a cleaner way to handle callback hell than regular javascript (though ES6 itself now has several solutions to callback hell including generators and promises)

 One may also ask why not chose [elm][-elm]?
 It has a haskell-like syntax as well.
 I mainly focused on purescript because elm seems to be focused on GUI apps with its flavor of FRP.

+Another good reason to chose purescript is that it's not terribly hard to sell javascript to a company.
+Sure, the real language is a haskell dialect, but it ultimately compiles to human readable javascript.
+Java has gotten some stiff competition from javascript, and if trends hold up, javascript will eventually overtake Java as the dominant language (especially if Oracle starts threatening API infringement or showing a lack of interest in Java).
+Being able to write code that javascript developers can interop with is useful.
+Many programmers know javascript, but not that many know clojure (ironically, our team knows clojure but not javascript).
+If a manager frets about using an "unpopular" language like purescript can be assuaged by telling them that even if the developer(s) leave, a javascript dev can just take the compiled code and run with it.

 Lastly, purescript actually kind of has an advantage over haskell in one sense.
 Haskell is first and foremost a research language.
 That means that stability is not the primary concern of the developers.
 In fact there's a sort of